postmanlabs/labs-docs/src/pages/docs/administration/scim-provisioning/scim-provisioning-overview.md

     * **Update group members**: Adds or removes members from a group in Postman.

-Currently, Postman doesn't support the following provisioning features:
+Postman doesn't support the following provisioning features:

 * Push groups from Postman to your Identity Provider (IdP)
 * Push/sync password updates